Microservice-API-Patterns/MDSL-Specification/README.md

 ## Change Log

-The current version of the MDSL language is 5.2; the tool version is 5.2.2.
-This MDSL version extends service contracts with support for events, states, flows, compensation (as experimental technology previews).
-It also supports true REST level 3 concepts both on the abstract endpoint type level and in the redesigned bindings and comes with additional Fremarker generators (Markdown reports, ALPS).
+The latest version of the MDSL language MDSL version extends service contracts with support for events, states, compensation as well as integration scenarios as stories(as experimental technology previews).
+These concepts are featured in a number of model transformations that support rapid "API First" development.

+Since Version 5.2, MDSL supports true REST level 3 concepts both on the abstract endpoint type level and in the redesigned bindings and comes with additional Freemarker generators (Markdown reports, ALPS).

 See [change log](changelog.md) for an evolution history; see GitHub [release notes](https://github.com/Microservice-API-Patterns/MDSL-Specification/releases) for additional update information.